jboss-dockerfiles/drools/kie-server/showcase/README.md

 Once having a KIE Drools Workbench or a jBPM Workbench application container running, you can run several execution server instances linked with your workbench by running:

     # NOTE: Consider 'drools-wb' as the name of your Drools workbench running container.
-    docker run -p 8180:8080 -d --name kie-server --link drools-wb:kie_wb jboss/kie-server-showcase:latest
+    docker run -p 8180:8080 -d --name kie-server --link drools-wb:kie-wb jboss/kie-server-showcase:latest

 Note: Port `8080` is bind to port `8180` on the docker host considering that `drools-wb` container is already using it.

-As in the above example, the use of the link alias `kie_wb` produces:
+As in the above example, the use of the link alias `kie-wb` produces:

 * Use of your `drools-wb` container as the controller for the execution server.
 * The repository in the Maven settings, for consuming your artifacts from the `drools-wb` container, is automatically set.